 The three-member Board of County Commissioners is the governing body of Payette County.

-All Payette County offices will be closed Monday, May 28th 2018, for Memorial Day.
+All Payette County offices will be closed Wednesday, July 4th 2018, for Independence Day.